voran/tiny-rails-gallery/README.md

 ## Description
-Tiny Rails Gallery aims to be fast and minimallistic.
-It requires no database to run, but rather craws a pre-configured filder to find photos and thumbnails and displays them.
+Tiny Rails Gallery aims to be fast and minimalistic.
+It requires no database to run, but instead craws a pre-configured filder to find photos and thumbnails and displays them.
 Thus, one needs to only upload thumbnails to the pre-configured directory for them to become available.
 No database updates.
 No slow thumbnail generation through a web application.
 To generate scaled-down versions of images for fullscreen display and thumbnails, you are advised to use a fast, third-party tool such as ImageMagick.